Vans Bowl-A-Rama

 Bowl-A-Rama was a skateboarding event held annually at Bondi Beach until 2018, and previously Wellington until 2014 and once in New York City in 2012.
 Founded in 2005, it was the richest skateboard competition in terms of prize money in Australia and New Zealand and was broadcast live on Fuel TV Australia.
-Vans held the naming rights to the event until 2018 when General Pants Co.
-Bowl-A-Rama.
+Vans held the naming rights to the event until 2018 when General Pants Co. sponsored Bowl-A-Rama.

 The event was last held in 2018 at Bondi Beach.
 The 2019 event was rescheduled to 2020, however the event did not go ahead.